core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 How the server can discover and trust such a proxy is out of scope for this document, but generally involves the same kind of links.
+In particular, a server may obtain a link to a third party proxy from an administrator as part of its configuration.

 The proxy may advertise itself without the origin server's involvement;
 in that case, the client needs to take additional care (see {{proxy-foreign-advertisement}}).